- “How much is my business worth?” is a key question as you start the sales process.

 McCoy identifies three primary types of buyers in the market.

 - Strategic.
-“These are larger companies in your industry who see revenue and efficiency opportunities that can be achieved through an acquisition and integration,” says McCoy.
+“These are larger companies in your industry who see revenue and efficiency opportunities that can be achieved through an acquisition and integration,” he says.

 - Family office.
-They will consider both controlling and minority positions in private companies, invest for long duration hold periods and are not actively involved in operations.
 “Family offices have become meaningful buyers in private transactions,” says McCoy.
 “They’re looking for sustainable cash flows with reasonable growth.”
 Family offices typically fund acquisitions utilizing more equity and less debt.
+They’ll consider both controlling and minority positions in private companies, invest for long duration hold periods and are not actively involved in operations.

 It can be beneficial to match your own objectives to the pool of potential buyers in the market.
 It isn’t unusual to explore all three types of buyers to seek out competitive offers for the business.